Small Business Tax Loopholes: Minimize Your Tax Burden

 Properly documenting each eligible item is critical to avoiding IRS scrutiny.
 You should keep the receipts for travel-related and business meals and provide details that justify why they’re considered tax-deductible expenses.

-Because record-keeping requires a lot of paperwork, using digital tools to manage files efficiently would be ideal.
+Because record-keeping requires a lot of paperwork, it would be ideal to use digital tools to manage files efficiently.
 Having an audit trail would also help in case you’re questioned.

 Timing Strategies